aurora-is-near/aurora-controller-factory/README.md

 ----

 The main purpose of the contract is to provide the possibility to move all ops-related functions into a separate controller contract.
-Ops-related functions include: deployment, upgrading, downgrading and delegation of execution some transactions.
+Ops-related functions include: deployment, upgrading, downgrading, and delegation of execution for some transactions.
 The controller contract implements role-based access control using the [near-plugins].

+### Useful commands

+- Build: `cargo build --release --target wasm32-unknown-unknown`
+- Clippy: `cargo clippy --all-targets -- -D warnings`
+- Test: `cargo test --all-targets`

 ### API